binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-20-scoping.md

 The first thing to do is to protect the variables of the functions which call your function.
 The way to do that is to *always* declare your variables local.
+By default, bash assumes any variables you reference or create are global, and requires you to declare a variable *local* if you want it so.

 Every function I write has a list of these variables right at the top:

 {% highlight bash %}
 hello_world () {